itf/6s092/courses/IAP19/PS/PS20/content.md

 When we apply this idea of vertex duplication to the entire graph, we end up with two copies, the "normal" side $({A, B, C,\dots})$ and the "prime" side $({A', B', C',\dots})$.
 Moving through this new graph captures both our location in the original graph and whether we have used a blue edge.
 Edges in this new graph can then describe movement in the original graph as well as changes to this "used-a-blue-edge" state.
 Now we just need to figure out how to transfer our original edges into this new graph.

 <question multiplechoice>
-csq_prompt = "If edge $uv$ in the original graph was red, which edges would we add to our new graph?\n\n" csq_renderer = "checkbox" csq_soln = [1, 0, 0, 1]
+csq_prompt = "If edge $uv$ in the original graph was red, which edges would we need to add to our new graph?\n\n" csq_renderer = "checkbox" csq_soln = [1, 0, 0, 1]
 csq_options =  ["$uv$",